-Have you ordered masks for your family or are you sewing your own?
+Have you ordered cloth masks for your family or are you wearing surgical masks?

 Please share your experience in the comments below!

-If you’re one of the many people sewing and donating masks, thank you on behalf of my family, friends, and the healthcare community.
+If you were one of the many people sewing and donating masks, thank you on behalf of my family, friends, and the healthcare community.